-- 68. BDO inappropriately relied on the Service Providers in confirming and testing the mortgages. - 69.
-First, Spectrum and Liberty were not independent, objective sources of information about the mortgages, given their relationships with the Fund and Smith. - 70.
-Second, BDO did not evaluate whether the Service Providers were service organizations or take the other steps required by GAAS when dealing with service organizations.
+68. BDO inappropriately relied on the Service Providers in confirming and testing the mortgages.

+69. First, Spectrum and Liberty were was not an independent, objective sources source of information about the mortgages, given their its relationships with the Fund and Smith.

+70. Second, BDO did not adequately evaluate whether the Service Providers were service organizations or take the Spectrum was a service organization in the 2014 Audit.
+In neither Audit did BDO take other steps required by GAAS when dealing with service organizations.
 For example, BDO did not consider how the Service Providers' involvement in the Fund's transactions and accounting affected the Fund's controls.
-As a result, BDO was not in a position to identify, assess and respond to the risk of material misstatement. - 71.
-Finally, although the Service Providers were to note information about the Fund's mortgage loans in the records they maintained for the Fund, nothing about their records or related confirmations was inherently reliable.
+As a result, BDO was not in a position to identify, assess and respond to the risk of material misstatement.

+71. Finally, although the Service Providers were to note information about the Fund's mortgage loans in the records they maintained for the Fund, nothing about their records or related confirmations was inherently reliable.
 Nonetheless, BDO performed no procedures to obtain assurance about the effectiveness of their related controls.